History in the North Pacific Tropics

 Along with plans for the cathedral, Emma also purchased cut limestone arches, windows and pillars which were shipped to the Islands in 1867 as ballast; a second shipment was procured in 1882, as construction of the Cathedral building continued.
 The thick masonry walls used “beach” stone quarried from West Oahu, plastered to a smooth finish on the interior.
 Emma was present with her brother-in-law, then King Kamehameha V, and Bishop Staley to watch the laying of the Cathedral cornerstone in 1867, and the dedication of the Cathedral as a memorial to her late husband, King Kamehameha IV.

 Emma did not live to participate in the first service in the partially completed Chancel & Choir on December 25, 1886.
 Bishop Harry S. Kennedy, the fourth American Bishop of Honolulu consecrated the final two bays of the nave, the narthex and the Great West Window on Sept.
 21, 1958, completing 91 years of work.

 The Cathedral Close Today

 To the left (north) of the Cathedral and connected by a stone cloister of Gothic arches, is Davies Hall, a large Parish Hall with adjacent service rooms, including a commercial kitchen.
 Completed in 1909, it was constructed of stone with various wood and steel elements, and includes a partial basement.
 The Hall, a gift from a prominent Honolulu family, was designed by the same English architect as the original Cathedral building.
-Some 100 years later, the hall is currently being restored and renovated with an upgraded commercial kitchen and toilet rooms.
-The Brides Room, now of some romantic legend, is being relocated within the Hall to the Solarium, with new appointments.
+Some 100 years later, the hall was partially restored and renovated with an upgraded commercial kitchen and toilet rooms.
+The Brides Room, now of some romantic legend, was relocated within the Hall to the Solarium, with new appointments.